...

 6. Start The Job Hunt — Within Your Network

-Job search platforms are extremely competitive, and job postings can be flooded with applicants in minutes.
+Job search platforms are extremely competitive!
+In minutes, job postings can be flooded with applicants.

-You should still use them as part of your comprehensive search.
-But may I also refer you back to point 4 — your professional network?
+Don’t skip them completely, but may I also refer you back to point 4 — your professional network?

 Instead, use your existing network to the max.
-Let them know what you’re doing next, why it means so much to you, and how they can support you.
+Let them know what you’re doing next, why this transition means so much to you, and how they can support you.

 From your closest colleagues to that one client you worked with a decade ago, you never know the incredible ways people will show up once they see your passion.

 A feminine-presenting person in purple and blue plaid flannel shirt and jeans lounges on a couch with a tablet in their hands.
-They might be researching a new career path or starting their job search.
+They might be researching a new position or starting their job search.
 They wear multicolored maroon and bronze nail polish.

-Don’t go it alone on your job search — but don’t rely on viral posts, either.
-Be honest with your network.
+Don’t go it alone on your job search!
+Share updates with your network.
 You might be surprised who’ll reach out to you!

 Changing Careers In Your 30s FAQs